 How libraries can help schools

-Brighton & Hove Libraries play an important part in the way children learn, discover and study.
-Find out how libraries support teachers, school children and young people.
+Brighton & Hove Libraries has an important part to play in the way children learn.
+Find out how we support teachers, school children and young people.

 Support for teachers and school children

 Library services can help children improve their reading skills and general learning.
-They also give children the opportunity to study, information about further learning and career options.
+They also give children the opportunity to study and find out about further learning and career options.

 School children can: